hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/6-sdlc/index.md

                 - becomes a part of the final product
                 - developed over time
                 - functional from the inception (from start)
+            - stuff (compared to throw-off)
+                - client may decide that the early version is all that is needed
+                - Developers can focus on developing parts of System
+                - Instead of developing a whole System which might be beyond their comprehension
+                - Improvements to the System can be created later
+                - First prototype is not discarded so time is not wasted
+                - Throw-away prototypes may not work at all
+                - Can be used in interim until final System is complete.

         - comparisons
             - throw away vs evolutionary
                 - similarities